-The 24-year old has earned over 67 thousand followers on Instagram and nearly 53 thousand Youtube subscribers, making her a trustworthy source for tips on how to get your Insta-bae to follow you back, while making your social presence that much more appealing.
+The 24-year old has earned over 67 000 (UPDATE: now 100k) followers on Instagram and 60 000 YouTube subscribers, making her a trustworthy source for tips on how to get your Insta-bae to follow you back, while making your social presence that much more appealing.
 So if your personality and swagger shines in your posts and you think your profile meets her expectations – or you just need someone to crush on – follow her: @rushanaisaacs

 Also, check out these 5 fashionable gents who we recommend to anyone who needs style inspiration

 View this post on Instagram

 Fashion and lifestyle blogger Nadia Jaftha briefly mentions that a guy’s posts should feature members of his clique to show that he is interactive and has a social life.
 As far as excessive selfies and body pics go… It’s a no from Nadia.
 The fit fashionista keeps her Instagram audience of 181k (UPDATE: now 363k) entertained by posting hilarious videos (often featuring her mom), along with her daily outfits and travel photography, all while maintaining a flowing aesthetic throughout her feed.
 Be sure to give Nadia a follow and a like (or more, who’s counting): @nadiajaftha